 I will start with the debate that occurs at most every conference of which I usually try to stay out of.
 On one side of the debate are the Journalists who feel they have studied proper techniques for accurately and objectively reporting stories, have worked hard to earn credibility in their field, incur expenses to get the details of each story and in many cases risk their lives.

 On the other side of debate are the Citizen Journalist, aka bloggers, who often break stories first, perhaps because they do not have to adhere to the same standards as a journalist before breaking a story, they get to voice their very biased opinions about a topic, they are allowed to be wrong, argue their side, and then change their mind, and they are stealing attention.

 The similarities between the two are that they both have to work hard to earn their credibility.
 Bloggers aren’t handed an audience in a pretty gift-wrapped package.
 Both incur expenses in time, effort, and money to get the story.
 Perhaps Journalists incur more, but they are doing it for a revenue-generating organization whereas bloggers are always in it first and foremost for their passion.
 I am not saying journalist are not passionate – after all this is their full time chosen career and lifestyle, but it also pays the bills.

 Which leads me to what I feel is happening in the divide of the attention economy.
 Considering there is a backdoor relationship between bloggers and journalists in that they both get information and leads from each other I think the core of the conflict is who is getting the most attention from the public.
-Whoever gets the attention, can request the attention from advertisers.
+Whoever gets the attention, can request the attention of advertisers.
 This increases the competition for the revenue model of reporting and thus the mudslinging begins.